-These pastries are served all over the island.
+These pastries are served all over the island of Sardinia.
 The typical cheeses used are young pecorino and a cows'-milk cheese called peretta, similar to provolone.

-3. Pour oil into a wide medium pot to a depth of 2" and heat over medium-high heat until temperature reaches 350° on a candy thermometer.
+- Pour oil into a wide medium pot to a depth of 2" and heat over medium-high heat until temperature reaches 350° on a candy thermometer.
 Deep fry two or three pastries at a time, turning once, until puffed slightly and golden blistered, 3-4 minutes per batch.
 Using a slotted spoon, transfer pastries to paper towels to drain.
-Serve pastries hot, drizzzled with honey.
+Serve pastries hot, drizzled with honey.